alexa-games/skill-flow-builder/packages/sfb-cli/README.md

 # Skill Flow Builder Command Line Interface (CLI)

+> **Warning**
+> **DEPRECATED** The Alexa Games team will no longer support or maintain this official distribution of Skill Flow Builder.
+Thank you to all the folks who have used SFB to make great Alexa skills over the years!

 This module interacts with the
 [Alexa Skills Kit (ASK)](https://developer.amazon.com/en-US/alexa/alexa-skills-kit) and [AWS CLI](https://github.com/aws/aws-cli) to deploy and update your skill.